NHOrus/srwq-compilation/episode-02.md

 You boost straight at the Wuerger, your allies screaming in your ear.
 The Falken attempts to draw a bead on you, but you dodge the first few shots and then fire from the A-Lander and Randgrith force her to switch targets.

 You hear the pilot of the R1 again.
 "Stop!!!
 We don't need to fight, we're trying to save the universe!!!", but he's distracted as Russel begins to fire on him, followed reluctantly by Ibis.
-It's just you and the Weurger.
+It's just you and the Wurger.

 "Oh, not going to play nice, huh?
 Just fine with me!!"